ajc113/bshomemade/README.md

 Make sure you have the bundler gem installed, before moving on and then run `bundle install` to conclude this step.

+## Node version & packages installation

+Use Node version `v16.18.1` - same as Heroku.
+And fire `npm i` or `yarn` based on the package manager you are using.

 ## Database Setup

 Open up `config/database.yml` and check the database name under `development` and `test`.